najirh/najirh/README.md

 ## Welcome to My GitHub!

-👋 Hi, I'm Najir Hussain, a passionate Data Analyst with a background in business and a love for turning data into actionable insights.
+👋 Hi there!
+I'm Najir Hussain, a dedicated Business Analyst with over 4 years of experience in transforming data into actionable insights.

 ### About Me

-- 📈 Skilled in Advanced Excel and Tableau, I specialize in data analysis, visualization, and dashboard creation.
+- 📈 Skilled in Python, SQL, Advanced Excel and Tableau, I specialize in data analysis, visualization, and dashboard creation.
 - 🧐 I'm enthusiastic about problem-solving, and my expertise extends to Python, machine learning, and more.

 ### What You'll Find Here